VUnit/vunit/doc/user_guide.rst

 :vunit_example:`Communication library example <vhdl/com/>`
   Demonstrates the ``com`` message passing package which can be used to communicate arbitrary objects between processes.

-..
-  @TODO Further reading can be found in the [com user guide](vunit/vhdl/com/user_guide.md)
+Further reading can be found in the :ref:`com user guide <com_user_guide>`